Introducing Kubectl with Oracle Cloud Native Environment

 kubectl get nodes -o wide

-This command shows the more detailed information than the previous command by including this additional information:
+This command shows more detailed information than the previous command by including this additional information:

 • Internal and External IP information (INTERNAL-IP and EXTERNAL-IP)